 - Smoking is prohibited in all state vehicles.

 - No alcoholic beverages or containers are allowed within our state vehicles.

 - Vehicles should be returned with a full tank of gas.
-A number of our state owned vehicles are designed for the usage of E-85 fuel, when permissible fuel with E-85.
-If a fuel station does not carry E-85 fuel, unleaded fuel may be used to fuel the state vehicle gas tank.
+A number of our state owned vehicles are designed for the usage of E-85 fuel, when permissible fuel these dedicated vehicles with E-85.
+If a fuel station does not carry E-85 fuel, unleaded fuel may be used to fuel the state vehicle.

 - Do not use state vehicle fuel cards for improper or personal purchase.